DonnyLe/Reversi/README.md

 To add a machine player, type "machine-player" followed by "strategy3", space, and/or "strategy2" (e.g. machine-player strategy3 strategy2).
 By default, the machine-player has strategy1 installed to make the strategy the machine-player uses a complete strategy (strategies 2 and 3 are incomplete).
+You would also want the strategies to be in highest to lowest order since the higher the strategy, the better the strategy is (so you want to have that strategy be prioritized before using the lower strategy).
+After choosing player1, you must choose player2 using the same format as player1 (e.g machine-player strategy2).
+An example of running the game is "side-length 8 machine-player strategy3 strategy2 human".
+Another example would be "human machine-player strategy3" (side-length is 4 in this case as default).